 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Hide Posts with Boolean Custom Field On True

-This topic contains 9 replies, has 2 voices, and was last updated by Ernest Marcinko 1 year, 1 month ago.
+- This topic has 9 replies, 2 voices, and was last updated 4 years, 3 months ago by

 Within the Jobs entry I can enable the Deactivate Job Post (true/false) switch.
 Is there a way to prevent any Job post from displaying if the Deactivate Job Post custom field is set to Yes?
 (Yes is supposed to deactivate the post from showing in the search result listings and the post feed).
 We don’t want to draft the posts, we just want to turn on the Deactivate Job Post, which would hide the results.